decentraland/ephemeralkey/README.md

 * - The timestamp is off by more than 1 minute relative to the system clock
 * - The signature doesn’t match the Ephemeral Address
 * - The content-length is more than 65,536 bytes (64kb) (This is to avoid DDoS by sending a body that is too large)
-* - The Certificate Signature does not correspond to the web3 address in the X-Identity header
+* - The Certificate Signature does not correspond to the web3 address in the x-identity header

 - Returns true if everything is ok